Alt148/Gantry5/Particles/flipcard/README.md

 # Gantry5 - Flip card particle

-A simple CSS based particle for flip cards in Gantry5
+###A simple CSS based particle for flip cards in Gantry5

+####Thanks Callmenick.com
-CSS and HTML taken from http://callmenick.com/post/css-transitions-transforms-animations-flipping-card.
+CSS and HTML taken from [Callmenick.com](http://callmenick.com/post/css-transitions-transforms-animations-flipping-card).
 Only hovering effect is taken from his code.
+The three other methods are skipped (maybe later..)

+####Install

-Install particle in the custom folder of the template and make sure the flipcard.scss is loaded via the custom.scss.
+Install particle in the custom folder of the template and make sure the **flipcard.scss** is loaded via the custom.scss.